dev-xo/remix-saas/README.md

     <a href="https://twitter.com/DanielKanem">Twitter</a>
     <br/>
     <br/>
-    An Open Source Remix template that integrates Stripe Subscriptions, Social Authentication, Testing and a few more features.
+    An open source Remix Template that integrates Stripe Subscriptions, Social Authentication and Testing.
+Javascript Supported.
 SQLite version.
 Deploys to Fly.io
   </p>
 </p>

 ## Features

-Stripe Stack has been built on top of [Barebones Stack](https://github.com/dev-xo/barebones-stack), including all its base features.
+Stripe Stack has been built on top of [Barebones SQLite Stack](https://github.com/dev-xo/barebones-stack), including all its base features.

 ### Base Features